By Helen Vivienne Fletcher

 I nodded.
 That suited me just fine.

-Reproduced from The Trespassers Club by Helen Vivienne Fletcher, published by HVF Publishing Ltd, 2018
+Reproduced with permission from The Trespassers Club by Helen Vivienne Fletcher, published by HVF Publishing Ltd, 2018

 The Trespassers Club